 I just recently finished reading The Only Investment Guide You’ll Ever Need by Andrew Tobias (which I recommend reading if you haven’t already).
 Even if you didn’t fully grasp everything he mentioned in his book, his take home point is this:

 Saving 10% of each paycheck should be easy, but earning a 7% annual return is not so cut and dry.
-This can be done a number of ways such as investing in mutual funds, index funds or the stock market.
+Here are a couple of trusted and popular ways to start investing money for beginners.

 Just like Arthur said — having fun isn’t hard when you’ve got a library card.
 If you’re too young (or old) to get that reference, you can still benefit from it right now.

 Even though I’m finished school, it’s still important to continue your education by reading and getting informed.
-I use the library to borrow travel books, cook books, business books, fiction books, DVDs, etc.
+I use the library to borrow travel books, cookbooks, self-help books, business books, fiction books, movies, and so on.

 Only $10 per day may not seem like much, but it becomes $200 per month and approximately $2,400 per year.